|

 is a 50-80cm perennial herb growing in forests, fields, or

 mountains.
-Stems are round without ridges, internodes relatively
+Stems are round without ridges or short internodes, and

-short, and the upper part curve in a bow way.
-Leaves are narrow and
+the upper part curves in a bow shape.
+Leaves are narrow and long,

-narrow-lanceolate, with some granular processes on the backside's
+with some granular processes on the backside of the veins.
+Many

-veins.
-Many young leaves contain white vertical lines in the center,
+young leaves contain white vertical lines in the center, and 1-5

-and 1-5 green-white tubular flowers droop from axils.
+green-white tubular flowers droop from the axils.
 The flowers

-measure about 2cm long, with tip-parts dark green.
+measure approximately 2cm long, with dark green tips.
 Sap fruit,

 0.7-1cm across, matures in black-purple.
 Bloom time: May-June. |